 The Department of Journalism and Strategic Media has an extensive student internship program with a large host of employers available in the Mid-South and nationally.
 Graduates of the department often say the experience they gained on their internship was among the best parts of their academic program at the university.
 They learned how to work in the real world and felt better prepared to succeed at their full-time jobs after graduation.
 All students are required to complete either an internship or to work in student media.

 Most interns are paid by the host employer for the hours they work or the materials they produce.
 Some hosts award grants and stipends to interns.
 An advanced student might undergo supervised practical training, in conjunction with appropriate academic assignments, at a recognized communications organization, whether it be at a newspaper office, television or radio station, magazine office, film production house, public relations or advertising firm or similar outlet.
-Past interns have worked locally at Archer Malmo, Sullivan Branding, Signature Advertising and Digital Solutions, Obsidian PR, ALSAC-St. Jude, the National Civil Rights Museum, ServiceMaster, The Commercial Appeal, Fox 13 Memphis, Local 24, The New Tri-State Defender and more.
+Past interns have worked locally at Archer Malmo, Sullivan Branding, Signature Advertising and Digital Solutions, Obsidian PR, ALSAC-St. Jude, the National Civil Rights Museum, ServiceMaster, The Commercial Appeal, Fox 13 Memphis, Local 24, The New Tri-State Defender, The Institute for Public Service Reporting Memphis, and more.
 Nationally, our students have interned for BBDO-New York, Entertainment Tonight, The Baltimore Sun, USA Today and the Scripps Howard Foundation Wire.

 Students may earn up to 3 credit hours for serving an internship (150 hours) and completing the Department of Journalism and Strategic Media's internship course (offered every term).
 Students need to complete the Student Internship Agreement that explains the student's learning objectives for the internship credit.
 Students may earn credit for internship concurrent with employment, or they may earn the credit in the immediately following term.
 For example, if a student interns from May to August, he or she could earn credit for that internship in the summer or fall term.
 Internship credit can be earned for a variety of experiences, including official internships, part-time and full-time jobs, contract work and freelance work, so long as the employment meets the internship guidelines.